Pyrrha-Foundation/pyrrha-coin/doc/op_merkleroot.md

 *Parameters:*
 - *proof*: A bytearray merkle proof as defined in the "Merkle Proof Definition" below
 - *elementsArray*: N bytearrays individually pushed onto the stack, where each push corresponds to either the raw element or the element hash depending on the selected options.
 Must be <= 256.
+(REQ1)
 - *N*: Integer number of elements to be proven.
-Must be > 0
+Must be > 0 (REQ 2)
 - option: Merkle root algorithm selection (defined below)

 The proof size is not explicitly limited since it is limited by the machine stack.
 The number of elements proven is limited to <= 256 to control the size of the proof stack.